RMACKUFL/Node/README.md

 # Node
 # This is ESEP: Assignment 12: Observability
-# It uses Jeager Tracing to look at microservice spans
+# It uses Jaeger Tracing to look at microservice spans